top of page

 How we choose crystals for the store

-Whether it’s a bracelet crystal bead, a statement piece, or a small pocket stone, our approach is the same: choose with care.
+Whether it’s a bracelet bead, a statement piece, or a small pocket stone, Sarah’s approach is the same: choose with care.

-Sarah selects crystals with an eye for quality, feel, and the kind of support they offer.
-We don’t aim to stock everything.
-We aim to stock pieces that feel considered and aligned.
+Sarah selects each crystal with an eye for quality, feel, and the kind of support it may offer.
+She does not aim to stock everything.
+Instead, she focuses on pieces that feel considered, natural, and aligned.

 How we choose suppliers